-Although I am originally from the States, I am based in Brussels and Milan.
-Most of the events I cover tend to be within a stone’s throw of these cities but I love to travel to different locations for shoots and to portray new stories.
+Although I am originally from the States, I am based in Brussels.
+Most of the events I cover tend to be within a stone’s throw of the capital but I love to travel to different locations for shoots and to portray new stories.

 For an indication of my rates, just send me a message through the contact page or call at (+32) 49 738 59 78 and we can check dates and set a quote.

 When I have my trusty Canon in hand, I mentally begin to see everything around me as if through a lens.
 I consider the countless subjects around me and debate how to best capture them in ways that tell a good story.
 I think on the photograph’s purpose (often why you’ve hired me) and decide: how to frame the shot, what to keep in focus, the aspects to blur, are there distractive elements to exclude, the motion to allow with the shutter, how to utilize or manufacture the perfect light, and when the right moment will be to click away.
 If the subject is an individual or group, it means waiting for moments when specific aspects of that subject shine through.
 Joy.
 Determination.
 Passion.
 As a photographer, I tell these stories through a lens.